 In 2005, Justin Turner was selected in the 29th round of the Major League Baseball draft by the New York Yankees, but he did not sign with them.

-In 2006, Justin Turner was selected in the seventh round (204th overall) of the Major League Baseball draft by the Cincinnati Reds and received a $50,000 bonus upon signing.
+In 2006, Justin Turner was selected in the seventh round of the MLB draft by the Cincinnati Reds after playing college baseball for the Cal State Fullerton Titans.

-On December 9, 2008, Justin Turner was traded to the Baltimore Orioles along with Ryan Freel and Brandon Waring, in return for Ramón Hernández.
+On December 9, 2008, Justin Turner was traded to the Baltimore Orioles along with Ryan Freel and Brandon Waring in exchange for Ramón Hernández.

-By 2008, Justin Turner had been promoted to Double-A Chattanooga.
-He finished the season, at age 23, with a .289 average and a .792 OPS at that level.
+In 2008, Justin Turner finished the season with a .289 average and a .792 OPS at the Double-A Chattanooga level.

-On September 8, 2009, Justin Turner made his major league debut for the Baltimore Orioles at Fenway Park, pinch hitting for Melvin Mora and playing third base.
+On September 8, 2009, the Orioles purchased Justin Turner's contract.
+He made his major league debut that day at Fenway Park, pinch hitting and playing third base.

 In 2009, Justin Turner made his major league debut with the Baltimore Orioles.

-In 2009, Justin Turner was assigned to Triple-A Norfolk after being invited to spring training.
-He finished the year with a .300 average and a .749 OPS.
+In 2009, Justin Turner was assigned to Triple-A Norfolk after being invited to spring training as a non-roster invitee.

 On April 12, 2010, Justin Turner was recalled from Norfolk after Brian Roberts was placed on the injured list.